Deci-AI/super-gradients/documentation/source/Checkpoints.md

 python -m super_gradients.train_from_recipe --config-name=cifar10_resnet experiment_name=cifar_experiment run_id=RUN_20230802_131052_651906
 ```

-#### 3. Resuming from a Specific Checkpoint
+#### 3. Branching off from a specific checkpoint

-By specifying a `resume_path`, SG will create a new run directory, allowing training to resume from that specific checkpoint, and subsequently save the new checkpoints in this new directory.
+By specifying a `resume_path`, SuperGradients will create a new run directory,
+allowing training to resume from that specific checkpoint,
+and subsequently save the new checkpoints in this new directory.

 Example: